KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

     *   1950
 :::

 The scintillation photons are emitted to carry away the energy set free when an electron returns to a lower energy level.
 Consequently, these photons contain just the right amount of energy to drive an electron from a lower level to the higher one.
 In pure NaI this happens all the time, so the photons are reabsorbed and the scintillation light never leaves the crystal.
 To avoid this, the NaI crystal is doped with a bit of Tl (Thallium).
 This disturbs the lattice and creates additional energy levels.
 Electrons returning to the ground state via these levels emit photons that are not reabsorbed.
 NaI is hygroscopic (similar as NaCl (salt)), so it must be protected against water.
-LSO has excellent characteristic, but is difficult to process (formed at very high temperature), and it is slightly radioactive.
-Table [1](#tab:crystals) lists some characteristics of three scintillation crystals.
+LSO has excellent characteristic, but is difficult to process (formed at very high temperature), and it is slightly radioactive. [](#tab:crystals) lists some characteristics of three scintillation crystals.

 (photo-multiplier-tube)=
 ## Photo Multiplier Tube